Dear Faculty and Students,

 - Information on their admissions status in regards to the workshop (e.g. the student has not yet applied, the student has applied and the application is pending, or the student has applied and has been admitted to the workshop.
 If the latter, students will provide evidence of acceptance.)

 - A short letter from the student’s sponsoring advisor/PI that states:

 - That the PI supports the student’s attendance at the workshop

 - That the PI will pay for the student's travel costs

-- Which of the following ND Centers, Initiatives, and Institutes the PI regularly affiliates with: ECI, EIGH, or GBCF.
+- Which of the following ND Centers, Initiatives, and Institutes the PI regularly affiliates with: ECI, EIGH, GBCF, or HCRI.